 We did this three days a week for almost two years.
 I gained a lot of muscle in my legs, can stand up on my own and even walk a few steps.
 But, as you saw in the video, my legs involuntarily cross (they call it scissoring) which is why I can’t walk very far without falling down.

 VOLUNTEERING AT MR.LONGARM

 After my family moved to the USA, my Mom took me to work with her at Mr. LongArm.
 You saw what my team invented to put in the underwater treadmill?
-Which by the way, is pretty cool but I miss playing in the pool – note to self, ask Santa for a pool for Christmas.
-Anyway, we took a Twist-Lok extension pole (lots of homeowners use this with a roller frame to paint their houses) and attached a couple of light bulb changers to make the tool.
+Which by the way, is pretty cool but I miss playing in the pool.
+Note to self, ask Santa for a pool for Christmas.
+Anyway, we took a Twist-Lok extension pole (lots of homeowners use this with a roller frame to paint their houses).
+Then we attached a couple of light bulb changers to make the tool.
 Mom said Mr. LongArm won’t sell the tool, but if there are any certified animal physical therapists who could use one, they can contact her directly and they’d donate one.

 I’ve adapted well to life in Missouri and am quite happy.
-I saw snow for the first time last year – I had a blast playing in it with my brother and sister, and can’t wait for winter!
+I saw snow for the first time last year.
+Had a blast playing in it with my brother and sister, and can’t wait for winter!
 I really like my therapists at The Ark Animal Hospital in Liberty and everyone at Blue Pearl Pet Hospital in Overland Park, KS (this is where I use our invention in the Aqua Paws treadmill).